Chevrolet small-block engine (first- and second-generation): LT5

 For model year 1990, Chevrolet released the Corvette ZR-1 with the radical Lotus Engineering-designed double overhead cam LT5 engine.
-Engineered in the UK but produced and assembled in Stillwater, Oklahoma by specialty engine builder Mercury Marine, the all-aluminum LT5 shared only the 4.4 inch bore spacing with any previous sbc engine.
-It does not have reverse cooling and is generally not considered a small block Chevrolet.
+Engineered in the UK but produced and assembled in Stillwater, Oklahoma by specialty engine builder Mercury Marine, the all-aluminum LT5 shared only the 4.4 inch bore spacing with any previous Chevy small-block engine.
+It does not have reverse cooling and is generally not considered a small-block Chevrolet.